October 26, 2018

 AWA remains concerned: will $7M fund be enough to complete reclamation?
 Does this fund exist and can it be drawn upon or does it exist only in the books, i.e. what is the likelihood that SRC or its receiver will actually pay reclamation costs or will the reclamation fall to the Alberta taxpayer?

 Smoky River Coal Ltd. is issued an Enforcement Order under Alberta’s Environmental Protection and Enhancement Act following the company’s failure to produce reclamation plans after the shutdown of the mine and coal processing plant near Grand Cache.
 The company had six months to submit a decommissioning and land reclamation plan, a wildlife management plan, and a final reclamation plan to Alberta Environment.
 The Enforcement Order allows Alberta Environment to ensure that monitoring will continue and reclamation is carried out.

-September 6, 2000 – Grande Cache Coal Company Inc. (GCC), an affiliate of Smoky River International (SRI), acquires 2 SRCL leases covering 1,100 ha for operating an underground coal mine No. 7 and surface mine No. 8 mines from the provincial government.
+On September 6, Grande Cache Coal Company Inc. (GCC), an affiliate of Smoky River International (SRI), acquires 2 SRCL leases covering 1,100 ha for operating an underground coal mine No. 7 and surface mine No. 8 mines from the provincial government.
 Grand Cache Coal Corporation is a private Albertan company formed solely for reactivating coal mining in the Grande Cache area.
 A lease implies construction, operation and reclaiming.
 Leases purchased from AB Government for $50,000.